bioball/Enumerable.js/README.md

 Enumerable.js
 -------------

-*enumerating utility functions to empower your .each*
+*utility functions for your iteratable classes*

 This is a port of Ruby's Enumerable module into JavaScript.
-Simply define what `.each` means for your class, and you gain access to a wealth of functions, including reduce, filter, eachSlice, etc.
+Simply define what `.each` means for your class, and you gain access to a wealth of functions, including `reduce`, `filter`, `eachSlice`, etc.

 Quickstart
 ==========